cezi/julianowe-eu/_works/pinbot.md

 # description7
 description7:
-  title: Ideas
+  title: User Flow
-  text1: "<p>Brain storming</br></br>In the ideation process, we focused on the structure of the site and content through brainstorming.
-We developed the idea of a free audit in preparation for further delineating the path of the process, developed FAQs for the subpages and cut down on the idea of effectively showing the offer in an understandable and accessible way.
-In addition, we tackled the marketing side by developing initial ideas for customer loyalty.
-</p>"
-  text2: "<p>User Flow</br></br>
+  text1: "<p></p>"
-To get a good idea of the layout of the page and the positioning of the most important elements, I created a User Flow, which can be found below.
+  text2: "<p>To get a good idea of the layout of the page and the positioning of the most important elements, I created a User Flow, which can be found below.
 It contains the general layout of the page, detailing the free audit trail.</p>"

 gallery-description7-one:
   - assets/img/works/pinbot/Pinuserflowlight.png